nuxeo/marketplace-elasticsearch/README.md

 This embedded mode is only for testing purpose and should not be used in production.

-To connect to an existing `elasticsearch` cluster you need to edit the `nuxeo.conf` and add the following lines:
+To connect to an existing `elasticsearch 1.1.0` cluster you need to edit the `nuxeo.conf` and add the following lines: